-A tireless breast cancer advocate, Camille is passionate about educating others about life as a young survivor with Stage IV breast cancer.
-She is a breast cancer research reviewer for the Department of Defense Congressional Funded Medical Research Program and is a trained Hear My Voice Advocate for Living Beyond Breast Cancer.
+Camille was passionate about educating others about life as a young survivor with Stage IV breast cancer.
+She was a breast cancer research reviewer for the Department of Defense Congressional Funded Medical Research Program and was a trained Hear My Voice Advocate for Living Beyond Breast Cancer.

 Her media interviews include radio, video, podcast, blog and print publications including Minnesota Public Radio, Conquer: The Patient Voice Magazine, St. Paul Pioneer Press and HealthCommU and Living Beyond Breast Cancer blogs.

-Holding a Master’s Degree in Communication, Camille has taught public speaking, worked as a professional musician and as a non-profit fundraiser in the years before cancer changed her path.
+She held a Master’s Degree in Communication, and taught public speaking, worked as a professional musician and as a non-profit fundraiser in the years before cancer changed her path.